Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Application to MR-IMSRG(3)

 In the MR-IMSRG(3), the commutators $[A,B]\to C$ are truncated at the NO3B level.
 The general expressions for the commutator of $m$- and $n$-body operators, automatically generated and simplified by the {\tt qcombo} package, are provided in ~\ref{app:commutators_NO3B} and labeled as ``mnX'' commutators.
 For clarity, the coefficients involving one-body operators are rewritten in forms that explicitly exhibit their symmetry properties.
 In addition, terms in the commutator that contain two two-body irreducible density matrices have been reformulated by exploiting their additional symmetries, making these properties more transparent.
 Consequently, the expressions presented here differ slightly from the direct output of the program, although they are algebraically equivalent.

-For simplicity, only the zero-body flow equation retains contributions up to the three-body irreducible density matrix, whereas in the one-, two-, and three-body flow equations, only terms depending on one- and two-body irreducible densities are included.
+In the MR-IMSRG(3) framework, the {\tt qcombo} package generates expressions containing irreducible density matrices up to the five-body level.
+In practical applications, however, the evaluation of higher-body irreducible density matrices becomes computationally demanding.
+For this reason, we present the flow equations within a truncated scheme in which the zero-body flow equation retains contributions up to the three-body irreducible density matrix, while the one-, two-, and three-body flow equations include only terms involving the one- and two-body irreducible density matrices.
 To keep the expressions manageable, the flow equations are decomposed according to the origin of the commutator contributions.
 Specifically, $df^a_b(mn)$ denotes the contribution arising from the commutator between an $m$-body and an $n$-body operator.
 Similarly, $d\Gamma^{ab}_{cd}(mn, \lambda^{(k)})$ denotes the component of the same commutator that depends only on the $k$-body irreducible density matrix.

 We then present the flow equations for each term in $H(s)$ [\ref{eq:flow_H}] as follows:

 for the zero-body term,

 for the one-body term,